shsagir/play-area-sync/docs/company-collaboration.md

 #### Changing the role of a collaborator

-When Company collaboration is active and you are either Owner or Admin, you can promote and demote other people like so: Visit the Company the Account is part of, click on the role of Account.
+If Company collaboration is active and you are either Owner or Admin, you can promote and demote other people like so: Visit the Company the Account is part of, click on the role of Account.
 This will open a form in which you can change the role of the Account.

-### When people leave
+### If people leave

-The Account who leaves a Comoany will loose the ability to see and edit the App in the Dashboard and also will loose all personal code access to the App.
+The Account who leaves a Company will loose the ability to see and edit the App in the Dashboard and also will loose all personal code access to the App.
 There are two directions of leaving a Company:

 #### Active: An Account leaves a Company